CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeDistributor.md

     !!!warning "Unclaimed 3CRV Tokens"
         Old unclaimed `3CRV` tokens are not lost with the introduction of `crvUSD` as the reward token.
 They can still be claimed from the old `FeeDistributor` contract and will remain there until they are claimed.

-    The source code of the contract is available on [:material-github: GitHub](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/FeeDistributor.vy).
+    The source code for the `FeeDistributor.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/FeeDistributor.vy).
 Note: The source code of both contracts is almost identical.
 The difference with respect to the first `FeeDistributor` is that the `token` variable was initialized with the crvUSD token address instead of `3CRV`, and the `rounded_timestamp` calculation was modified as follows:

     === "Code Modifications"